The Slut: Plot

 Tamar, a promiscuous thirty-something, lives on a farm with her two daughters and occupies her spare time with a string of lovers.
-A new arrival in the village, a veterinary surgeon who treats one of her injured livestock, soon falls under her spell and they become romantically involved, but can she survive in a monogamous relationship?
+A new arrival in the village, changes everything.
+Shai, a veterinary surgeon, who treats one of her injured livestock, soon falls under her spell and they become romantically involved.
+This brings up questions such as - can she emotionally commit and does she have what it takes to survive a monogamous relationship?